History of Venezuela: 1908–1958

-Juan Vicente Gómez (1908 - 1935)
+Juan Vicente Gómez (1908–1935)

 In 1908, President Cipriano Castro was too sick to be cured in Venezuela and he left for Germany leaving Juan Vicente Gómez in charge.
 Castro had not gone further than the outer Antilles when Gómez took over the government and forbade Castro from returning.
 This was the beginning of a regime that lasted until 1935 and is interwoven with the early development of the oil industry, the greatest influence ever on the history of Venezuela.

 One of Gómez's first measures was to start canceling outstanding Venezuelan international debts, a goal which was soon achieved.
 Under Gómez, Venezuela acquired all the appurtenances of a regular national army staffed and officered almost entirely by Andeans.
 At the time, the country had a widespread telegraphic system.
 Under these circumstances, the possibility of caudillo uprisings was curtailed.
 The only armed threat against Gómez came from a disaffected former business partner to whom he had given a monopoly on all maritime and riverine commerce.
-Although there are many tales of Gómez's cruelty and ruthlessness, they are mostly exaggerations by his enemies.
 The man who had tried to overthrow him, Román Delgado Chalbaud, spent fourteen years in jail.
 He later claimed that he was in ball and chains during all that time, but he was released by Gómez.
 His son, Carlos Delgado Chalbaud, would later become president of Venezuela.
 When university students staged a street demonstration in 1928 (Generation of 1928), they were arrested but were soon released.
 But Gómez was indeed ruthless in throttling all opposition and he allowed a personality cult, but this was as much his doing as that of his sycophants, who were numerous all over Venezuela.
 Gómez, unlike Guzmán Blanco, never erected a statue of himself anywhere in Venezuela.
 He was a stickler for legal formalisms, which in essence meant that he introduced new constitutions any time it suited his political ends, although this was also the rule during the 19th century.
 During his dictatorship, Gómez appointed two figurehead presidents while he kept a tight hold on the armed forces from Maracay, his favorite city, west of Caracas, which he embellished and made the main Venezuelan garrison, a status which it retained until at least the 1960s.